We're continuing to transition to the new health regions.

-The next phase of implementation will begin in 5 out of 6 health regions from Monday 3 March.
-This phase focuses on implementation of the Integrated Healthcare Area structure and will be completed within 6 months.
-Implementation in HSE Mid West will begin at a later date.
+The current phase of implementation began in 5 out of 6 health regions in March 2025 and will continue over the coming months.
+This phase focuses on implementation of the Integrated Healthcare Area structure.
+HSE Mid West is preparing for implementation, which will begin at a later date.

 - maintaining existing levels of service for our population